ahinchliff/phonon-diagrams/concepts/phonon-tokens.md

 The US Gov calls `mintPhononTokens` with their private key and a value of `10000000000`.
 The post the returned proof to a public directory.

 The US Gov wants to pay 100 pUSD Senor for some work he has done.
 They call `sendPhononTokens` with a value of `1000000` after pairing with Senor's phonon card.
 The US Gov's pUSD balance is reduced by `1000000` and a phonon transfer packet is created with a value of `1000000` pUSD.
 Senor's card receives payment and his app searches a public registry for the token details.
 It finds the token name and decimal information is able to correctly display his new balance of 100 pUSD.

+## Questions

+1. Should `mintPhononTokens` take a signed message with a nonce rather than a private key?
+This add extra flexibility and possibly security.